victorcynzo/portfolio/README.md

 - **Media**: YouTube videos use responsive embed containers
 - **Images**: Responsive sizing with automatic aspect ratio maintenance

+## Development

+This website was built using **Kiro**, an AI-powered development assistant that helped create the interactive animations, responsive design, and overall architecture of the portfolio.

 ## License

 This project is open source and available under the MIT License.